pixeldroid/jailang/docs/_overview/Features/SOA.md

 {% include collapsible_example.liquid file='code/soa_entity_test.jai' syntax='cpp' %}

-The `AOS` keyword allows for declaration-specific overrides to retain Array of Structures style packing. [^jai-AOS]
+The `AOS` keyword allows for declaration-specific overrides to retain Array of Structures style packing when the default has been set to Structures of Arrays. [^jai-AOS]

 [^keyword-using]: See [Reference &gt; Keywords &gt; Using]({{site.baseurl}}/reference/Keywords/using/#/reference/)